 In fact, you need some type of credit history to qualify for a loan when you really need it.

 “Many of us are hardwired to harbor guilt when we owe money.
 It doesn’t matter whether it’s to an individual, a mortgage loan, or a credit card company.
 The key is to figure out the right level of debt for you,” says Heather Winston, assistant director of financial advice and planning at Principal®.

 Winston offers some rules of thumb:

-- Try not to carry more than 28% of your pre-tax income in debt on your home (principal, interest, taxes, and insurance).
+Maximum amount of debt on your home (principal, interest, taxes, and insurance)